btrask/stronglink/README.md

 The sync API will change before final release.
 There will be a way to migrate your notes.

+**Will it ever support mutability?**
+Hopefully, yes.
+The plan is to build a mutable interface layer on top of the immutable data store.
+This will keep StrongLink's sync protocol simple and reliable while gradually supporting a broader range of uses.
+Mutable tags will come first, and then eventually mutable files (using diffs rather than block deduplication).

+File deletion support is also planned, but deletions will only apply to the current device (they won't sync).

 **Why is it written in C?**
 Eventually the core of StrongLink (without the blog interface) will be bundled as a reusable library.
 In this mode StrongLink would function more like a high level message queue, with high level filtering features.
 I'd also like to release a native version for iOS and Android, where footprint matters a lot.